Narela: Administration

+Old districts of Delhi until 2025 when Narela use to be the North West Delhi district.
+After the expansion of districts to 13, Narela is presently a sub-division in Outer North Delhi district.

+Legislative assembly constituency

-From 1993 to 2008, it was Delhi Legislative Assembly segment within the East Delhi Lok Sabha constituency, prior to it, Narela remained a 1966–1993, a Delhi Metropolitan Council segment, with the same constituency.
+From 1993 to 2008, Narela was Delhi Legislative Assembly segment within the East Delhi Lok Sabha constituency, prior to it from 1966 to 1993 Narela, Narela remained a Delhi Metropolitan Council segment, within the same Lok Sabha constituency.
 After the delimitation of 2008, Narela (Nerela) is now an Assembly segment within the North West Delhi Lok Sabha constituency.
-Presently, Rajkaran khatri of Bharatiya Janata Party is the incumbent MLA from Narela constituency of Delhi Assembly, after the 2025 Delhi Legislative Assembly election.
+After the 2025 Delhi Legislative Assembly election, Rajkaran Khatri of Bharatiya Janata Party became the incumbent MLA from Narela constituency of Delhi Assembly.

-Jayender Kumar Dabas is the chairman of Narela Zone of North Delhi Municipal Corporation.
+During 2020, Jayender Kumar Dabas was the chairman of Narela Zone of North Delhi Municipal Corporation.

+Narela Sub-division

+Map of Delhi showing locations within Narela Sub-division (Bhor Garh and Alipur) in the north.

 The office of Sub Divisional Magistrate (SDM) (Narela), the head of Narela subdivision of North West Delhi district, is situated Block Development Officer (BDO) Office complex, at nearby Alipur, which is within the subdivision, along with Sub Registrar Office.

-Geography

-The time zone in Narela is Asia/Calcutta.

-Sunrise at 07:12 and Sunset at 17:30.